Louis Bentley Game Blog

 The outer case.

-Flips open to show HCI and screen built in. a four way button pad, an a an b button, a start and a select.
+Flips open to show HCI and screen built in. a four way button pad, an a an b button, a start and a select.the power switch is on the side of the console.

 on the bottom is the cartage insert.